-Our current course offerings are displayed in the table below.
-To register, please click the “Register” link for your desired
+Our scheduled and forthcoming trainings are displayed in the table below.
+To register, please click the “Register” link for your

-If you would like additional information about any of our course offerings, please contact the National Center for
+If you would like additional information about any of our course offerings, please contact the National Center’s

 Collaboration in NEPA|

 Participants will learn how to assess and plan for successful collaboration in National Environmental Policy Act (NEPA) processes using appropriate tools, techniques, and best practices.
 Participants also will develop a better understanding of the policy goals of NEPA and the benefits of using collaborative approaches to achieve those goals.
 This interactive and experiential training will include real-world NEPA case studies and skills practice and enable participants to analyze the potential and plan for collaboration in upcoming NEPA activities.
 2 days.
 Collaboration in NEPA - A Handbook for NEPA Practitioners.

 |Aug.
 11-12, 2020 Course Postponed|

 Collaboration with Native Nations and Tribal Consultation|